storj/design-docs/20240726-project-transfer.md

 * current owner verifies via email that they approve the transfer of ownership
 * new owner verifies via email that they approve the transfer of ownership, including billing responsibilities for the project
 * neither user is frozen
+* there is not a project transfer request in-progress for this project

 #### Results of transfer: